wpengine/atlas-content-modeler/docs/DEVELOPMENT.md

 We recommend using a Node.js version manager such as Fast Node Manager ([fnm](https://github.com/Schniz/fnm)) to ensure your version of Node.js matches ours when working on Atlas Content Modeler.

-[Install fnm](https://github.com/Schniz/fnm#installation), then run these commands from the Atlas Content Modeler project root:
+[Install fnm](https://github.com/Schniz/fnm#installation), close and reopen your shell, then run these commands from the Atlas Content Modeler project root:

 ```
 fnm install